Anastasiya09/billing/README.md

 payment is successful but for less than the full amount, the remaining balance should be automatically charged a week later

-## Glossary
-* PaymentIntent - object that represents intent to collect payment from a customer.
-* Invoice - object that represents a payment request.
-Can have multiple PaymentIntents.

 ## Installation

 1. Install Ruby version 3.2.2